 Matching grants have also been used to encourage collaborative links among research institutions, universities, and firms, with a view to facilitate the introduction of new products and processes into markets.
-For example, in Croatia a matching grant was effectively used to strengthen collaboration between research and industry to help commercialize products (Box 4.2).
+For example, in Croatia a matching grant was effectively used to strengthen collaboration between research and industry to help commercialize products from R&D (Box 4.2).